-The National Museum of Arts is the country’s largest archeological and cultural history museum.
-It enables you to have a glimpse into the cultural side of Cambodian history dating back to the 4th century.
-Inaugurated in 1920 as the Musée Albert Sarraut during the French colonial period, its opening was initiated by George Groslier – a famed author and historian – and architect as well as the first curator of the museum.
+National Museum of Cambodia in Phnom Penh is the country’s largest archaeological and cultural history museum.
+The museum shows you the cultural side of Cambodian history, which dates back to the 4th century.
+Inaugurated in 1920 as the Musée Albert Sarraut during the French colonial period, the museum's reopening was initiated by George Groslier, a famed author, historian and architect, who also served as the museum's first curator.

-Housed within an impressive red sandstone structure, The National Museum of Art stands out as a fine illustration of the traditional Khmer architecture.
-With over 14,000 interesting exhibits to its credit, the museum is truly a treasure trove of artifacts portraying Khmer or Angkorian culture and history.
+Housed within an impressive red sandstone structure, The National Museum of Cambodia stands out as a fine illustration of the traditional Khmer architecture.
+With over 14,000 interesting exhibits to its credit, the museum is truly a treasure trove of artefacts portraying Khmer or Angkorian culture and history.

-Good to Know about National Museum of Arts
+Good to Know about National Museum of Cambodia

-Located a few blocks away from the Royal Palace on Street 13 in Phnom Penh, the museum is open from 08:00 to 17:00.
-Admission charge is nominal and entry is free for children and school groups.
+You can find the National Museum of Cambodia a few blocks away from the Royal Palace on Street 13 in Phnom Penh.
+Admission to the museum is nominal and entry is free for children and school groups.
 The museum does not permit photography within the galleries.
-However, visitors are allowed to take pictures of the courtyard and exterior.
+You are allowed to take pictures of the courtyard and exterior, though.

 The services of French and English speaking guides are available.
 Alternatively, you can purchase a booklet that provides relevant info on locations of the museum’s most prominent exhibits.
 Items such as postcards, replica sculptures and books on art and culture can be bought from the store found at the main entrance.